delphix/virtualization-sdk/docs/docs/Versioning_And_Upgrade/Lua_Toolkit_To_SDK_Plugin_Migration/Plugin_Config.md

 # Plugin Config
 For all regular fields in a plugin config go [here](/References/Plugin_Config.md).
-The following fields are only want needs to be added to get lua to python upgrades working.
+The following fields described are the ones needed to migrate lua toolkits to python plugins.

 ## Fields